bluedragon1221/notes/Linux/Arch Install/Arch Install.md

 	* [[Create User]]

 ## Post-Installation
-Here are some things you can do with your system after you install and reboot.
+Here are some things you can do with your system after your done.
 * [[Setup Pipewire]]
 * [[Setup BSPWM]]
 * [[Dotfiles (Soft Link)|Setup a Dotfiles Repository]]